At last, tax reform is happening! Last week, President Donald Trump celebrated the passage of the most important legislation so far of his presidency.

 To the extent that the standard deduction fails to keep up with inflation, taxpayers who take it (which will be the vast majority), will see the real value of that deduction steadily fall.
 It’s another stealth tax increase that no politician will have to go on record supporting.
 Few taxpayers or political pundits even realize how these inflation taxes are baked into the new law.

-This isn’t to suggest that the haphazard and arbitrary mess of tax code was better or fairer before Republicans got their hands on it.
+This isn’t to suggest that the haphazard and arbitrary mess of the tax code was better or fairer before Republicans got their hands on it.
 It’s just to caution investors that there are both good and bad elements to the new law.

 The tax cuts will undoubtedly provide some stimulus to the economy and a boost to the net profits of corporations.